-Mercer has provided Insight with a Liability Benchmark Portfolio that has broadly similar interest rate and inflation characteristics as the Fund's liabilities valued on the 30 September 2023 Technical Provisions basis.
+Mercer has provided Insight with a Liability Benchmark Portfolio that has broadly similar interest rate and inflation characteristics as the Fund's liabilities on a gilts+0.5% p.a. basis.

 Insight aim to hedge 100% of the interest rate and inflation sensitivity of the Liability Benchmark Portfolio.